kbase/kb_sdk/doc/getting_started.md

 ## 4) Generate the Python implementation stub

+Run:

+    make

+This will call `kb-sdk compile` with a set of parameters predefined for you.

 ## 5) Implement your method

+Look at `lib/ContigCount`

 ## 6) Setup and run tests

 ## 7) Define a Narrative Method Specification

+They are defined in `ui/narrative/methods`

 ## 8) Add everything to a public git repo

+Since functionality in KBase is pulled into KBase from public git repositories, you will need to put your module code into a public git repository.
+Here we'll show a brief example using [GitHub](http://github.com).
+First you can commit your module code into a local git repository.
+Go into the directory where your module code is, git add all files created by kb-sdk, and commit with some commit message.
+This creates a git repository locally.

+    cd MyModule
+    git init
+    git add .
+    git commit -m 'initial commit'

+Now you can sync this to a new GitHub repository.
+First create a new GitHub repository on github.com (it can be in your personal GitHub account or in an organization, but it must be public), but do not initialize it!
+Just go here to set up a new empty repository: https://github.com/new or see more instructions here: https://help.github.com/articles/creating-a-new-repository .
+You may wish to use the name of your module as the name for your new repository.

+    git remote add origin https://github.com/[GITHUB_USER_OR_ORG_NAME]/[GITHUB_MODULE_NAME].git
+    git push -u origin master

 ## 9) Register your method thorugh the Narrative